TosbackCgusBridge-Bot/CGUs-versions/Kodakgallery/Privacy Policy.md

 We at Kodak are taking a leadership role in assisting our customers and other businesses in understanding the importance of using your personal information appropriately.
 Eastman Kodak Company is a member of the Direct Marketing Association's Safe Harbor Program.

 As an active member of the Direct Marketing Association, we are showing our commitment to making the Internet a safe and secure place for you to transact online.
-Kodak is also a participant in the Safe Harbor program between the US and the European Union.
+Kodak is also a participant in the Safe Harbor program between the US and the European Union and US and Switzerland.

 Scope of This Notice